ashish0kumar/SocialCalc-SIH/readme.md

 ## 🚀 Getting Started

-Follow these steps to get the Google Sheets Clone up and running on your local machine.
+Follow these steps to get the project up and running on your local machine.

 ### Prerequisites